 David Rittenhouse posthumous portrait Artist: Charles Willson Peale, 1796

-David Rittenhouse was highly regarded by the Founding Fathers.
-His works as astronomer, surveyor, maker of models of the solar system, treasurer of the state of Pennsylvania all inspired respect and admiration among the group of legislators which gathered periodically in Philadelphia.
-The June 2016 opening of the exhibit profiles Rittenhouse’s special relationship with Thomas Jefferson, as discussed by historian Ron Landa.
+David Rittenhouse was highly regarded by the Founding Fathers, and his works as astronomer, surveyor, maker of models of the solar system, treasurer of the state of Pennsylvania inspired respect and admiration among the group of legislators which gathered periodically in Philadelphia.

-A new exhibit in the Homestead illustrates Rittenhouse’s accomplishments with instruments of his own making, with books he held in his hands and papers signed by his pen.
-This was his home.
-This was his life.
-His decades-long dialogue with Thomas Jefferson is captured.
+This exhibit in the Homestead illustrates Rittenhouse’s accomplishments with instruments of his own making, along with books he held in his hands and papers signed by his pen.

 The David Rittenhouse exhibit was opened in 2016 in the upper room of the RittenhouseTown Homestead.
 For several years it has remained an enlightening and informative walkthrough of the life and legacy of David Rittenhouse.